Home improvement marketing isn't always a speedy proposition. It often takes seven or more touch points to create a customer.

 Calming the Customer

-The Holmes and Rahe Stress Scale grades the degree of stress individuals' feel in life and determine how likely that stress will make them physically ill.
+The Holmes and Rahe Stress Scale grades the degree of stress individuals feel in life and determines how likely that stress will make them physically ill.
 A score over 300 means you have an 80% chance of going to the doctor.

 Let's consider a home improvement project.
 You're likely looking at a loan or refinancing (17 points), a change in living conditions (25) and a change in the number of arguments with a spouse (35).
 Just like that, the customer has added 77 points to their HRSS grade.